A guide to air source heat pumps

 How do air source heat pumps work?

-- Air-to-air pumps: Use fans to distribute warm air but do not provide hot water.
+- Air-to-air pumps: These use fans to blow warm air into the home, but they don’t supply hot water.

 Real-life stories